Recruitment and Selection Policy

 - A copy of the Guide to conducting an Effective Selection Process.

-6.4 The Appointing Panel should normally convene in good time prior to the first interview so that the Chair can clarify the following points:
+10.4 The Appointing Panel will convene prior to the first interview so that the Chair can clarify the following points:

 - The interview process;

 - The questions to be asked and by whom;

 - Any special circumstances pertaining to the post or candidates in accordance with the Redundancy & Redeployment Policy;

 10.5 At the conclusion of the interviews, the Recruiting Manager will collate the interview scores and facilitate a discussion as required.